mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ## Rows with missing groups

-If the grouping key of a grouping criteria is `null` or `undefined` for a row, the data grid will consider that this row does not have a value for this group. and will inline it for those groups.
+If the grouping key of a grouping criteria is `null` or `undefined` for a row, the Data Grid will consider that this row does not have a value for this group. and will inline it for those groups.

 {{"demo": "RowGroupingRowsWithMissingGroups.js", "bg": "inline", "defaultCodeOpen": false}}